 Witch hysteria get a social-media makeover (trending) in writer/director Sam Levinson’s Assassination Nation (2018).

-Our narrator Lily (Odessa Young), an outspoken, intelligent, emotionally needy, objectively hot teenage girl who has lots of sex without apology, finds that this makes her the ideal scapegoat in about twenty different ways for every locker-room-talking, toxically masculine, psychologically projecting, homo-repressed burn-the-witch payback-seeker at high school.
+Our narrator Lily (Odessa Young), an outspoken, intelligent, emotionally needy, objectively hot teenage girl who’s been grappling and colliding with entrenched male power, finds that she’s the ideal scapegoat for every locker-room-talking, toxically masculine, psychologically projecting, homo-repressed burn-the-witch payback-seeker at high school.
 She and her posse fight back hard in a wave of violent countermeasures with the fervor of a tent revival.

-The darkly comic tone and the reactionary, blood-on-the-streets politics put me in mind of Project Mayhem from Fight Club (1999), but that’s where the similarities end.
-Misogyny, not consumerism, is the devil here, just like it was in Salem, Massachusetts, for the original coven of Salem witches, only this time, the iPhone, not religion, delivers it.
+The darkly comic tone and the reactionary, blood-on-the-streets politics put me in mind of Project Mayhem from Fight Club (1999), but Lily is no mere girl Tyler Durden.
+Misogyny, not consumerism, is the name of this devil, just like it was in Salem, Massachusetts, for that other coven of problem women, only this time, the iPhone, not religion, delivers it.
 Not that there’s much of a difference anymore.

 It’s an attractive slice of our current predicament and an overall successful satire, and it comes complete with some excellent gore, but it’s not without its flaws.
 One of which is that it needs more gore.